James Barry (surgeon): Early life

-Arriving in Edinburgh in November 1809, Barry began studies at the Medical School as a 'literary and medical student'.
-Barry's short stature, unbroken voice, delicate features and smooth skin led many to suspect that Barry was a young boy not past puberty, and the University Senate initially attempted to block Barry's application for the final examinations due to this apparent youth.
-However, the Earl of Buchan, a friend of Dr Fryer and Barry's late namesake, persuaded the Senate to relent and Barry qualified Medicinae Doctor (MD) in 1812.
-Barry then moved to London, signing up for the Autumn Course 1812/1813 as a pupil of the United Hospitals of Guy's and St Thomas', whose teachers included Henry Cline and celebrated surgeon Astley Cooper.
-On 2 July 1813, Barry successfully passed the examination of the Royal College of Surgeons of England.
+Arriving in Edinburgh in November 1809, Barry entered the Medical School as student of literature and medicine.
+His stature, voice, and smooth skin led many to suspect that he was a pre-pubescent boy, and the University Senate initially attempted to block Barry's application for the final examinations due to his apparent youth.
+However, the Earl of Buchan, a friend of Fryer and Barry's late namesake, persuaded the Senate to relent and Barry qualified Medicinae Doctor (MD) in 1812, writing his thesis on femoral hernia.
+He then moved to London, signing up for the Autumn Course 1812/1813 as a pupil of the United Hospitals of Guy's and St Thomas'.
+His teachers included Henry Cline and celebrated surgeon Astley Cooper.
+On 2 July 1813, he successfully passed the examination of the Royal College of Surgeons of England.